Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: The non-Hermitian but -symmetric model

-In addition, one can deduce the existence of real eigenvalues for $\tilde H$ (eq.~(\ref{generalH2})) in accordance with the non-Hermitian $PT$-symmetric quantum theory~\cite{BenderAli}, which shows that our criterion --- the real closeness of equations of motion --- is compatible with the $PT$ symmetry.
+In addition, one can deduce the existence of real eigenvalues for $\tilde H$ (eq.~(\ref{generalH2})) in accordance with the non-Hermitian $PT$-symmetric quantum theory~\cite{Bender}, which shows that our analysis is compatible with the $PT$ symmetry.

+Before ending this section, we mention that the two known models, the Swanson model~\cite{Swanson} and the Pais-Uhlenbeck oscillator model~\cite{PU}, can also be dealt with in the Heisenberg picture.

+For the Swanson model, it is just the special case of eq.~(\ref{generalH}) with $V(x)$ the potential of the harmonic oscillator, $n=0$, and the only non-vanishing coefficient $c_1$.

+For the Pais-Uhlenbeck oscillator model, it has a little difficulty to treat because its equation of motion is fourth order that gives rise to the appearance of negative norms.
+However, this problem has been overcome from the $PT$-symmetric point of view~\cite{Bender1}.
+Alternatively, it can also be solved from the $PT$-pseudo-Hermitian point of view~\cite{LM}.
+Here we briefly revisit this model in the Heisenberg picture by starting with its $PT$-pseudo-Hermitian Hamiltonian,

+where $m$ is the mass of an anisotropic two-dimensional oscillator, and $a_1$, $a_2$, and $a_3$ are non-vanishing real constants with the inequality, $|a_3| < |a^2_1-a^2_2|$.
+This model was constructed by adding an imaginary interacting term proportional to $ip_1p_2$ to the Hamiltonian of a free anisotropic planar oscillator, for the details, see ref.~\cite{LM}.
+We can derive its Heisenberg equations of motion for both the coordinate operators and the momentum operators, which are coupled complex equations.
+When eliminating the momenta and decoupling the two spatial dimensions, we arrive at the same real fourth order equation of motion for both $x_1$ and $x_2$.
+Exactly following the procedure utilized in our two models (eqs.~(\ref{generalH}) and (\ref{generalH2})), we find that $H_{\rm PU}$ can be converted into its Hermitian counterpart $h_{\rm PU}$ and both of them have the same eigenvalues through the following transformations,